Five steps to setting smart goals for saving money

 Avoid goals that are unattainable

 If you’re wondering how to set money goals, start with ones that are achievable.
 As you review your list, you’ll probably notice that some financial goals are going to take more effort and time than others.
 In goal setting language, those goals that are the hardest to achieve are called “stretch targets”.
 Stretch targets can be great for changing unwanted behaviours or breaking out of negative thought patterns, but having too many of them in your goal list can be demotivating.
-It’s better to have goals that are realistic and achievable.
+It’s better to have realistic goals that are achievable.

 Avoid goals that are too general